-Mr. Nordhagen, our chairman and chief executive officer, generally attends CNCG Committee meetings, provides information as to the individual performance of Ms. Fischer and Mr. Treadwell and other key employees, and makes annual recommendations to our CNCG Committee of appropriate compensation levels for Ms. Fischer and Mr. Treadwell.
+Mr. Nordhagen, our chairman and chief executive officer, generally attends CNCG Committee meetings, provides information as to the individual performance of Ms. Fischer, Mr. Treadwell and Mr. Togashi and other key employees, and makes annual recommendations to our CNCG Committee of appropriate compensation levels for Ms. Fischer, Mr. Treadwell and Mr. Togashi, as well as for other key employees.
 Nonetheless, all components of our Named Executive Officers' compensation are approved by our CNCG Committee in its sole discretion and Mr. Nordhagen is not present during our CNCG Committee's determination with respect to his own compensation.